COVID-19 Information and Support for Students

 Key links for international students on COVID-19

-The BSH provides crisis response, information, advice and referrals on healthcare, employment, budget management, accommodation and legal services specifically for international students in Brisbane.
-BSH now delivers consultation online and by phone.
+Students can now book virtual appointments with student support officers through the Queensland Student Hub.
+The Hub provides crisis response information, advice and referrals on healthcare, employment, budget management, accommodation and legal services specifically for international students.

 Australian Government – Foreign Embassies and Consulates in Australia